 Fortunately, our Balinese friends knew of a Hadji – a native boat-builder in Tanabiru, Sulawesi whose family had been building these ships for five generations at least.
 Over a series of visits to Makassar we laid down the plans for a 38meter ship, the hull built strictly along traditional lines – broad-beamed, heavily timbered, but with the interiors to be designed by the fine carpenters and craftsmen of Bali and the nautical engineering by Singaporean specialists.

-If the initial building was traditional – the ship just a picture in the Hadji’s mind, slowly built up from the hull as they’ve done for centuries – in Bali modernism took hold – everything carefully measured with laser sighting, 3-dimensional computer design, each piece of furniture specially built in a digitalized export furniture facility, then painstakingly fitted aboard ship.
+If the initial building of el Aleph was traditional – the ship just a picture in the Hadji’s mind, slowly built up from the hull as they’ve done for centuries – in Bali modernism took hold – everything carefully measured with laser sighting, 3-dimensional computer design, each piece of furniture specially built in a digitalized export furniture facility, then painstakingly fitted aboard el Aleph.
 Not a speck of plastic in sight – tens of thousands of man hours sanding and polishing until the fine wood finishings were more reminiscent of a fine guitar than of a ship.

-A year later we were ready for our first sea trials, and of course, all the teething problems appeared at once.
-The sailing permits hadn’t yet been issued, the radio-license was blocked – the anchor winch was making strange noises, two new crew from Surabaya hadn’t yet arrived, sufficient fuel hadn’t been loaded.
-As I nervously paced the deck snarling like an irate bear, I noticed out on the bowsprit several of our Balinese crew performing the traditional Hindu offerings to the sea-demons.
+A year later and el Aleph was ready for our first sea trials, and of course, all the teething problems appeared at once.
+The sailing permits hadn’t yet been issued, the radio-license was blocked – the anchor winch was making strange noises, two new crew from Surabaya hadn’t yet arrived, and sufficient fuel hadn’t been loaded.
+As I nervously paced the deck of a very stationary el Aleph snarling like an irate bear, I noticed out on the bowsprit several of our Balinese crew performing the traditional Hindu offerings to the sea-demons.
 Turning to our General Manager, Gusti Putra, I laughed, “Fine, Gusti, we need all the help we can get!…but won’t Captain Kahar (a Buginese Moslem) take offense?”

-A day later and everything had fallen miraculously into place – as we left the harbour steaming out towards Flores after two years’ struggle, everyone’s heart stood still.
-How would she perform on the sea?
-The currents were running against us, the ocean choppy, and yet El Aleph drove forward as if it were nothing at all – steady and stable she breasted the waves and our usually very reserved Buginese Captain Kahar, who’d been with us since the laying down of the keel, turned to me and allowed himself a broad smile, “She’s good ship – I am very proud!”
+A day later and everything had fallen miraculously into place – as we left the harbour steaming out towards Flores after two years of struggle, everyone’s heart stood still.
+How would el Aleph perform on the sea?
+The currents were running against us, the ocean choppy, and yet el Aleph drove forward as if it were nothing at all – steady and stable she breasted the waves and our usually very reserved Buginese Captain Kahar, who’d been with us since the laying down of the keel, turned to me and allowed himself a broad smile, “She’s good ship – I am very proud!”